JetBrains/intellij-platform-gradle-plugin/examples/ui-test-example/README.md

 welcomeFrame.createNewProjectLink().click();
 ```
 ### Get data from real component.
 Executing code.
-We use JavaScript `rhino` engine to work with components on Idea side.
+We use JavaScript `rhino` engine to work with components on Idea side.v
 Example of retrieving text from ActionLink component:
 ```java
 public class ActionLinkFixture extends ComponentFixture {